 - In a large pan over medium-high heat, warm 1 tablespoon oil and add the ginger slices.
 Cook for 1 minute.
 Add the chicken wings and cook until golden brown on both sides, about 5 minutes.

 - Add Coca-Cola, soy sauce, dark soy sauce, and sugar.
 Bring to a boil.
 Reduce heat to medium-low.
 Cover with a lid and cook for 2 minutes.

 - Remove cover.
 Turn the heat up to high.
-Reduce the sauce until thicken like a syrup, about 8 – 10 minutes, turning the wings every once a while.
+Reduce the sauce until slightly thicken, about 10 minutes, turning the wings every once a while.

-- Keep a close eye on the wings during the last step.
+- Keep a close eye on the wings for the last step.
 The wings can get burnt easily.

 - Serve the chicken wings with steamed rice as a meal.